 Super Change Agent Characteristics

-The following image shows the 8 main characteristics that, for me, a super change agent should have
+The following are 8 characteristics that, for me, make a change agent super:

 Helps to generate knowledge networks.
 Knows how to move around the organization and puts people in contact who can help each other.
 Helps information circulate and reach everyone, without distorting the message by adapting it to each environment.
 The “glue” that helps connect all the parts in any change.